dcl-docs/dcl-docs-website/content/home/geo-vis.md

 direct_to = "https://dcl-geo-vis.stanford.edu/"
 +++

-A book on geospatial data manipulation and visualization, using R and Mapbox
+An introduction to geospatial data manipulation and visualization using R and Mapbox